You can also access Mixer and plug-in adjustments in the current project in the Undo History window.

 Undo the last Mixer or plug-in adjustment

-You can undo adjustments to Mixer parameters like fader levels and pan.
+You can undo adjustments to Mixer parameters such as fader levels and pan.
 You can also undo adjustments to plug-ins.
-To undo the last adjustment you made, simply choose Edit > Undo or press Command–Z.
+To undo the last adjustment you made, simply choose Edit > Undo or press Command-Z.

 - To undo or redo the last adjustment you made to the Mixer, choose Mixer Undo or Mixer Redo.

-- To include all Mixer adjustments that you can undo in the Undo History window, click "Include Mixer Undo Steps in Project Undo History.”
+- To include all Mixer adjustments you can undo in the Undo History window, click "Include Mixer Undo Steps in Project Undo History”.

 Use Undo History

-To undo or redo multiple steps, click any step to undo or redo all steps between the step you clicked and the highlighted steps.
+To undo or redo multiple steps, click any step to undo or redo all of the steps between the step you've clicked and the highlighted steps.